GCSE Maths Equivalency Testing including London and Birmingham

 - EDEXCEL Foundation GCSE Mathematics – Practice Exam papers and Answers – ISBN: 9781782943990

 - EDEXCEL Higher GCSE Mathematics – The Revision Guide – ISBN 9781782944041

 - EDEXCEL Higher GCSE Mathematics – The Workbook – ISBN: 9781782944072

 - EDEXCEL Higher GCSE Mathematics – Practice Papers and Answers – ISBN: 9781782944034

-However if, after reviewing the revision material you feel you require some support and /or you are short of time, it is advisable (although not compulsory), that you use one of our Maths revision courses.
+- However, after reviewing the revision material you feel you require some support and /or you are short of time, it is advisable (although not compulsory), that you use one of our Maths revision courses.
 These are specifically designed to assist with the GCSE Maths Equivalency Exam.
 There are a variety of options using experienced teaching professionals who have successfully helped people like you.
-This is preferable to sitting an exam ill prepared and not passing.
+This is preferable to sitting an exam ill prepared and being unsuccessful.

 Additional Online Revision Resources are Listed Below